Novartis/ChemBioMultimodalAutoencoders/README.md

 # Basic Usage
 An example on how to train and use the multimodal autoencoders can be found in `examples/basic_usage.ipynb`<br>
 <br>
 Usage is centered around a JointTraner instance (defined in multimodal_autoencoders/trainer/joint_trainer.py).
 A central part of the whole architecture is that different components need to be associated to the individual modalities.
-This is done through python dictionaries, with which most users will be familiar.<br>
+This is done through python dictionaries, with which most users will be familiar with.<br>

 ## Essential Components
 There are three essential components to the multimodal architecture: